wuzhiping/webspoon/README.md

 # How to deploy & config (admin perspective)

+## Compatibiliy

+Here is a list of versions of Java and OS that were verified to be compatible with webSpoon. webSpoon does not work with Oracle Java SE 7.

+### Java

+- Oracle Java SE 8

+### Operating systems

+- Ubuntu 14.04
+- Mac OS X El Capitan
+- Windows 7 Professional

 ## Deploy

 The following procedures assume that Pentaho BI server (CE or EE) has already been installed and webSpoon is deployed to the Apache Tomcat shipped with them, but webSpoon can also be deployed to other Java Application server (e.g., Jetty).